imoldfella/query/lib/src/writer/readme.md

 [pos]

 there is another tradeoff problem: the pos vector is compressed, the startPos is compressed. two start bytes are not strictly a count by subtracting. but its a pretty good estimate probably?

+we need id for replacement/upsert.

 what about packing everything with the document except the basic term->docid? maybe a weight.